Manolis Siopis: Alanyaspor

 On 30 June 2019, Alanyaspor paid the release clause of €500,000 for the Greek international, who will play for the Turkish club for the next three years on a fee of €2.1 million.

 Trabzonspor

 At the summer of 2021, after two full seasons with his previous club, Siopis signed a 3-year contract with Trabzonspor.
+On 16 August 2023, the club announced it had terminated the player's contract.

+Cardiff City

+On 18 August 2023, Siopis joined Championship side Cardiff City on a 3-year contract.

+Panathinaikos

+On 31 January 2025, Siopis returned to Greece, joining Panathinaikos on a two-and-a-half year deal for an undisclosed fee.

 International career

 Siopis made his Greece national team debut on 30 May 2019, in a friendly against Turkey, as a starter.

 Personal life

 Siopis' younger brother, Dimitrios, is also a professional footballer.